-an Independent Gas Transporter in relation to National Grid NTS' Individual Network Code.
+an Independent Gas Transporter in relation to National Grid NTS' Individual Network Code; and/or

+the Authority (but only insofar as such Modification Proposal is one which the Authority reasonably considers is necessary to comply with or implement the Regulation and/or any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators).

 The Authority may direct a Transporter to make a Significant Code Review Modification Proposal in respect of the Uniform Network Code and/or the Individual Network Code and without prejudice to paragraph 6.4 or paragraph 12.4, the Transporter shall make a proposal in accordance with that direction and such a proposal shall proceed in accordance with the Modification Procedures.

 If: